 - 6 ounces cream cheese at room temperature

-- 3 cups cooked chopped chicken leftover chicken or rotisserie chicken work great
+- 3 cups cooked chopped or shredded chicken leftover chicken or rotisserie chicken work great

 - 1 2/3 cups mashed cauliflower

 - 4 ounces shredded white cheddar cheese

 - Preheat the oven to 400F.

 - For the filling, melt the butter in a large, deep skillet over medium to medium-high heat.
 Add the onion, celery, and carrot, and cook until starting to soften, about 5 minutes, stirring frequently.